Human-Connection/Human-Connection/documentation/edit-this-documentation.md

 ### Add an arrow or some other marking stuff

 {% tabs %}
-{% tab %}
+{% tab title="macOS" %}

 #### In the Preview App

 Got to: **Menu** + **Tools** \(GER: Werkzeuge\) + **Annotate** \(GER: Anmerkungen\) + etc.
 {% endtab %}

-{% tab %}
+{% tab title="Windows" %}
 {% hint style="info" %}
-TODO: How to modify screenshots ...
+TODO: How to modify screenshots in Windows ...
 {% endhint %}
 {% endtab %}

-{% tab %}
+{% tab title="Linux" %}
 {% hint style="info" %}
-TODO: How to modify screenshots ...
+TODO: How to modify screenshots in Linux ...
 {% endhint %}
 {% endtab %}
 {% endtabs %}